 6. Generously dust a peel or the back of a sheet pan with semolina flour or cornmeal.
 Make the pizzas one at a time.
 Dip your hands, including the backs of your hands and knuckles, in flour and lift I piece of dough by getting under it with a pastry scraper.
 Very gently lay the dough across your fists and carefully stretch it by bouncing the dough in a circular motion on your hands, carefully giving it a little stretch with each bounce.
 If it begins to stick to your hands, lay it down on the floured counter and reflour your hands, then continue shaping it.
-Once the dough has expanded outward, move to a full toss as shown on page 208.
 If you have trouble tossing the dough, or if the dough keeps springing back, let it rest for 5 to 20 minutes so the gluten can relax, and try again.
-You can also resort to using a rolling pin, though this isn't as effective as the toss method.
+You can also resort to using a rolling pin, though this isn't as effective.

 8. Slide the topped pizza onto the stone (or bake directly on the sheet pan) and close the door.
 Wait 2 minutes, then take a peek.
 If it needs to be rotated 180 degrees for even baking, do so.
 The pizza should take about 5 to 8 minutes to bake.
 If the top gets done before the bottom, you will need to move the stone to a lower self before the next round. if the bottom crisps before the cheese caramelizes, then you will need to raise the stone for subsequent bakes.